glyphpoch/pbss/README.md

 Everyone knows that Python is easy and has tonnes of features.
 All of those features can be used in the root dictionary.
 Pbss supports nesting of elements (See docs), color arithmetic, supports CSS units natively intelligently detects whether its a pseudo-selector like _:hover_ and it supports continuous watching of file and compiling.
 Moreover Pbss supports many tools so that you don't have to put them as strings.
 For example all CSS units are natively supported in Pbss.

 ## Licensing and Price
-Pbss is completely free for personal and commercial use and is Licensed under the open-source MIT License.
+Pbss is completely free for personal, educational and commercial use and is Licensed under the open-source MIT License.
+It is completely open-source and will always be free for use.
+Users are free to share, change and use Pbss in anyway they like